 - A persistent sore throat or hoarse voice

 - A swelling or lump in the mouth

 - A painless lump felt on the outside of the neck, which has been there for at least two weeks.

 - A numb feeling in the mouth or lips

 - An ear ache on one side (unilateral) which persists for more than a few days.

 How do people get HPV?

-- HPV is passed on through genital contact, most often during vaginal, anal and oral sex.
+- HPV is passed on through skin to skin genital contact, most often during vaginal, anal and oral sex.

 - You are more likely to get HPV if you have many sex partners or a sex partner who has had many partners.

 - Many people don’t have symptoms and are unaware that they have HPV.
 They will be equally unaware when the clear it through natural immune responses to it.